2022 Auckland Rugby League season: National Men's Championship

 The National Championship competition was a second-tier competition below the premiership.
 The winner of it would qualify to gain promotion to the Premiership for 2023.
 Auckland competed in it despite already having the Akarana Falcons and the Counties Manukau Stingrays already representing the area in the Premiership.
 The Auckland Vulcans is a side which represents the entire Auckland region but is selected after the Vulcans and Stingrays sides have been chosen and is for all intents and purposes a 'C' team.
-Nevertheless, due to the strength and depth of the Auckland competition they won the Championship comfortably and were been promoted to join the Falcons and Stingrays in the premiership in 2023.
+Nevertheless, due to the strength and depth of the Auckland competition they won the Championship comfortably and were promoted to join the Falcons and Stingrays in the premiership in 2023.
 They scored a total of 168 points across 4 games and conceded only 38, winning the final against Otago by 48 points to 12 at North Harbour Stadium in Albany on October 3.